bmuschko/docker-for-jvm-projects/exercises/exercise-4/instructions.md

 You can decide to use Maven or Gradle for this exercise.
 Pick the tool you are most comfortable with.

 1. Add the Jib plugin to the build script.
 See the [quick start guide](https://github.com/GoogleContainerTools/jib#quickstart) for more information.
-2. Build the image by invoking the respective goal/task provided by the plugin.
-Provide the image name as command line parameter.
+2. Build and push the image to Docker Hub by invoking the respective goal/task provided by the plugin.
+Declare the image name as command line parameter.
+Use the version 2.0.0.
-3. Verify that the image has been created by the `docker container ls` command.
-4. Configure the build script to hard-code the image name so that you don't have to provide the name as command line parameter anymore.
+3. Configure the build script to hard-code the image name so that you don't have to provide the name as command line parameter anymore.
 Build the image again.
-5. Build the image with the goal/task that uses the Docker daemon.
-Find the generated `Dockerfile` and inspect it.
+4. Build and push the image with the goal/task that uses the Docker daemon.
-6. Push the image to Docker Hub with the appropriate goal/task.
+5. Verify that the image has been created by the `docker container ls` command.